jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

     ./tcpdump.sh xrd06-xrd07
     ```

-    Example: tcpdump.sh output should look something like below on the xrd05-xrd06 link.
-In this case xrd05 -> 06 -> 07 is one of the IGP shortest paths.
-In this example the IPv4 ping replies are taking the same return path, however the IPv6 ping replies have been hashed onto one of the other ECMP paths.
+    Example: tcpdump.sh output should look something like below on the **xrd05-xrd06** link.
+In this case **xrd05 -> 06 -> 07** is one of the IGP shortest paths.
+In this test run the IPv4 ping replies are taking the same return path, however the IPv6 ping replies have been hashed onto one of the other ECMP paths.
 Your results may vary depending on how the XRd nodes have hashed their flows:

     ```
     18:47:20.342018 IP6 fc00:0:1111::1 > fc00:0:6666:7777:e004::: IP 10.101.3.1 > 50.0.0.1: ICMP echo request, id 4, seq 1, length 64